OperationSpark/high-school-prep/about_operation_spark.md

     You can complete Prep program on any Internet connected computer, whether at home, at school, or at the library.
 You and your teacher and fellow students can form a software club, and together work on the Prep material.

 * **Bootcamp:** (Prerequisites : Prep) Our one-month coding Bootcamp is a deep dive into JavaScript.
 The course focuses on basic concepts, functional programming, and web development.
-Students qualify for Bootcamp once they've fully completed the Prep program material and passed the Bootcamp entrance coding quiz.
+Students qualify for Bootcamp once they've fully completed the Prep material and passed the end-of-prep interview and coding quiz.

     Bootcamp prepares students for entry into both our 6 week JR Ready and or our three month, Immersion program.